harrison-caudill/ipo-sim/README.md

+ * Include the concept of changing vesting from monthly to quaterly

  * have grants and sell orders, but should transition to starting grants, sell orders, and ending grants.  that allows computing of final position, and maintains cache coherency.